Head chef at Restaurant Herregårdskælderen in Brørup, Denmark

 The Baltic sea region countries share similar biotopes, therefore food ingredients that come from the nature - the sea, rivers, forests, meadows, gardens – are basically the same in all countries.
 I think that products like herring, cod, flounder, salmon that come from the sea, berries and nuts that are found in forests, are all represented in many varieties in cuisines of all our Baltic sea region countries.
 Differences can be seen in food preparation methods and recipes that have developed historically according to cultural traditions and foodways of each country.
 At the same time, unique country specific foods exist, like Swedish fermented herring or Latvian lamprey that may surprise even neighbouring countries within the region.
 Speaking about the features distinguishing the Baltic sea region food from other regions, especially southern, in our case food preparation methods are more complicated and we use more sugar and honey.
 We use to sweeten even soups, fish and meat.
 This is explained by the fact that in our cold climate we have to preserve the food to last for long time, therefore a variety of fermentation traditions have developed.

-Chef, Restaurant Roux, Lahti, Finland.
-Restaurant of The Year 2016.
+Chef, Restaurant Roux, Lahti, Finland

 The mixture of South, North, East and West along the Baltic Sea and the different gastronomic traditions offers a rich culinary adventure to anyone.
 We share pure nature, unpolluted waterways and the short Nordic summer, which guarantees potatoes, vegetables, mushrooms, strawberries, fish and game full of rich flavours.
 Same but still different.